eldr0n-git/rsschool-cv/cv.md

 ## Work expirience

+- 7 years working expirience in web-design company as designer.
-I've worked in a transport company [Express Oriental](https://www.oriental.kz) as a developer.
+- I've worked in a transport company [Express Oriental](https://www.oriental.kz) as a developer.

 ## Education